DzeryCZ/symfony-docker/readme.md

-# Symfony in Docker Containers
+# Attempt to optimize Windows performance of Dockerized applications

-Purpose of this repository:
+## Purpose of this repository

+Virtual box share folder protocol is too slow, especially with using a lot of small files.
+That's why I tried to explore several ways, how to optimize this behavioral.

-    - Setup simple Symfony project in two docker containers
+- This repository contains basic Symfony 2 project in 2 docker containers
+- There are used 2 ways to create a local environment for developement
-    - Optimize page load speed by backward sharing from Vagrant via samba
+- Try to Optimize page load speed by backward sharing from Vagrant via samba

 ---------------------------------------------------------------------------

-# Docker way
+# Docker-machine way

-It uses 2 docker containers one for nginx and one for php7-fpm
+Demonstration of standard setup using `docker-machine` with `docker-compose`, setting up two containers.

+## Advantages

+- Everything is setup as you'd expect.

+## Disadvantages

+- Page speed is slow.

 ## Setup